Same-Sex Domestic Violence

 Questions About Same-Sex Domestic Violence?
 Talk to an Attorney

-Domestic violence can occur in any relationship regardless of race, ethnicity, or socio-economic background, and whether it's a same-sex and opposite-sex couple.
+Domestic violence can occur in any relationship regardless of race, ethnicity, or socioeconomic background, and whether it's a same-sex or opposite-sex couple.
 To learn more about your state's domestic violence laws, it's a good idea to speak with a same-sex attorney in your area.
+And if you find yourself the victim of IPV, consider contacting the National Domestic Violence Hotline.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help